 About Voltage & Frequency

 Why does all of this matter?
-Well, primarily because connecting things to a socket with a different power supply can cause equipment to burn out!
+Well, primarily because connecting things to a socket with a power supply it isn’t designed for can cause equipment to burn out!

 The current delivered to the equipment will go up almost 100% and the result will be dangerous, hot and catastrophic for the equipment – pretty much instant burnout.